© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lynchets S of Stavordale Wood is a scheduled monument protected by Historic England under reference 1002823.
 View the official record →

-Lynchets S of Stavordale Wood is a system of prehistoric and possibly medieval agricultural terraces located in Dorset.
+Lynchets S of Stavordale Wood is a series of earthwork terraces situated in Dorset, representing evidence of medieval or post-medieval agricultural practice.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002823.

 Lynchets S of Stavordale Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002823.